All Episodes

 We haven't got any fucking money.

-But it's literally like ours.
+Yeah, yeah, but it's literally like ours.

-Where are we gonna get that?
+Where are we going to get that?

 Maybe we can deduct it from all the aid we sent them as well.